Balancing Act or Bespectacled Frog

-- Better still, exercise at least once every day, even if it just means twirling your pencil around your fingertips, or walking back and forth in your living room.
+- Better still, exercise at least once every day, even if it just means twirling your pencil around your fingertips, or walking back and forth on your living room floor.

-- Weigh yourself on a scale (not a meat hook) every day.
+- Weigh yourself on a scale every day.
 This way you will notice when your diet is working, and when it isn’t.

-One positive user review: I lost six, very stubborn pounds in close to two weeks.
-The major change was greatly reducing a fruit juice — that I was almost downing by the gallon — in favor of the suggested portion size.
+One positive user review: I lost six, very stubborn pounds in close to two weeks (I have lost 30 pounds to date).
+The major change was greatly reducing a fruit juice — that I was almost downing by the gallon — in favor of the recommended portion size.